ujagaga/audioSampler/README.md

     https://github.com/alphacep/vosk-api

 but it does not support Serbian language, so I have to train it.
-For this I need a pool of audio recordings of more than 10 people, so I wrote a Flask website deployed on Heroky that simplifies for people to record their voice and send it to me via email.
+For this I need a pool of audio recordings of more than 10 people.
+I wrote a Flask website deployed on [Heroky](https://audiosampler.herokuapp.com/) that simplifies for people to record their voice and send it to me via email.
+Unfortunatelly, this does not yet work on Android, only on desktops.

 ### How to start? ###